WenyanH/Question-Answer-System/README.md

 02/22/2016 - xc2
 1. I have updated the file of creating easy question.
 The file deals with the verbs of be(is, are, am, was, were).
 One of the problem is to identify whether the first word is proper noun or not.
 My thought is to record the appearance of each word in the dictionary.
 Then we check whether the lower case of the first word is in the dictionary.
 If it is in the dictionary, it has lowercase format.
 So it is not a proper noun.
+2. something have to do:
+ (1)for the part of identifying questions, not deal with negative questions(hasn't) (2)for the part of answeing yesno questions, not deal with negative questions(hasn't)(统一形式), do did, can, could, etc.（删除这些字） (3)for the part of asking easy questions, not deal with negative questions(hasn't), do did（tbd）, can, could（情态动词加入字典）, etc.
+Solution:
+ (1)for all the problems of negative questions, should separate the negative words(has not, can not) both in the articles and questions.
+ (2)modal question/sentence: